yacineMTB/talk/README.md

 # Talk
 ![Talk asset art](https://github.com/yacineMTB/talk/blob/master/assets/talklogo.png?raw=true)

-Let's build a conversational engine so we can talk to our computers!
-[Demo with audio]([https://twitter.com/yacineMTB/status/1667739001158025216](https://twitter.com/yacineMTB/status/1668432864289882113)
+Let's talk to our computers!
+[Demo with audio](https://twitter.com/yacineMTB/status/1671511343919185924)

 Is this project useful to you?
 Give me a [**⬆money upvote!⬆**](https://donate.stripe.com/fZedSC6tOdvF7ew9AD)

 ## Supported platforms
+**The intended audience for this project at the current state is people who are comfortable with hacking things together.** Meaning, it's hard to run on purpose.

-Right now, we have been testing this on linux + cuda.
-The project is still at an early stage; and requires a lot of elbow grease to get running.
-We'll keep on making it better as time goes on!
+Right now, this project is being developed on linux + cuda.
+Talk is still at an early stageWe'll keep on making it better as time goes on!

-### Changelog
-Wed Jun 21 2023
-- Talk now uses an event based architecture
-- Set up still isn't straightforward.
-We'll give this a pass Wed Jun 14 2023
-- Talk now responds to you.
-- **Breaking change** - You're going to have to add piper to your path.
-See the manual steps

 ## Goals
 - Runs completely locally
-- Usuable by my grandmother, if she spoke english
 - Simple to extend
-- Discover little HCI hacks
-- Being able to learn something while driving
+- I can learn something while I wash my dishes
-- Clean up the [LLaMa node cpp binding](https://github.com/yacineMTB/llama.cpp/blob/cf70f603d5a50f553c022a3017ee901afc237236/examples/addon.node/addon.cpp) I added in my forked submodule enough to merge into mainline
+- Research: opening up a platform for the community to try out HCI hacks

 ## Installation

-**The intended audience for this project at the current state is people who are comfortable with hacking things together**

 ### Using bundled bash script (experimental)
-Warning: this is broken as of june 21 2023.
-We'll fix it when we have time!
 `chmod 775 build.sh`
 `./build.sh`